Updated: Jan 1

 Take a large saucepan and place on the stove at a medium to high heat.

 Add the onion and continue stirring for another couple of minutes until soft and translucent.
+Put a dash of water in the pan, if the ingredients are beginning to stick.

 Add the ginger and other spices to the mix for one minute, stirring until they become aromatic.